flatsiedatsie/Mi_Flower_mate_plugin/README.md

 # Mi_Flower_mate_plugin

+This plugin is no longer maintained, as I am now using https://www.candlesmarthome.com

 A plugin for Domoticz, the open source home automation software, which allows it to easily connect to Xiaomi Mi Flower Mate devices.
 To be noted : it may also works for other sensors than Xiaomi like E-Greetshopping (https://www.amazon.ca/Greetshopping-Monitor-Moisture-Detector-Suitable/dp/B08X2B18R5) or others that are compliant with Android Flower care App for instance (https://play.google.com/store/apps/details?id=com.huahuacaocao.flowercare&hl=en&gl=US)

 These are Bluetooth LE plant monitoring devices which cost about 12 dollars.
 They last up to a year on a coincell battery, and measure moisture, temperature, light and conductivity.